ichsansan/COPT-Training-Module/Module 3 - Machine Learning Deployment/README.md

 2. **Containerization with Docker:**
    - Dive into the world of containerization with Docker to package your machine learning application and its dependencies.
    - Understand the benefits of containerization for deployment, scalability, and reproducibility.
-3. **Integration with Flask and Gunicorn:**
+3. **Integration with Flask:**
-   - Explore the integration of your machine learning model with Flask, a web framework, and Gunicorn, a WSGI server, for robust and scalable web service deployment.
+   - Explore the integration of your machine learning model with Flask, a web framework, for robust and scalable web service deployment.
    - Learn how to expose your machine learning model as a RESTful API.

 ## Prerequisites: